Measuring your Blood Pressure

 • 145/85 mmHg if you are over 80 years old

-Important: If you record two or more BP readings in a row, over 170/115mmHg (a top reading of over 170 or a bottom reading of more than 115), you should contact your GP practice the same day.
+Do not be alarmed if you get an unexpected high reading – A one-off reading may be nothing to worry about.
+Measure your blood pressure again roughly thirty minutes later.
+If you record two or more BP readings in a row over 180/110 mmHg (a top reading of over 180 or a bottom reading of more than 110) at least thirty minutes apart, you should contact your GP practice the same day.
 If your GP practice is closed ring 111 for advice.

 Do not check your blood pressure too often or you may become worried or stressed about small changes in your reading – This can raise your blood pressure temporarily.
 Worrying about your blood pressure reading may make it higher.